Verb phrase ellipsis: Elided VP Introduction

-English VP ellipsis operates forwards or backwards
+Operation Forwards & Backwards

 VP ellipsis can be said to operate either forwards or backwards: it operates forwards when the antecedent to the ellipsis precedes the ellipsis (as in the above examples) and backwards when the antecedent follows the ellipsis.
 It can also be said to operate either upwards or downwards (or neither).
 It operates upwards when the antecedent appears in a clause that is subordinate to the clause containing the ellipsis, and downwards when the ellipsis appears in a clause subordinate to the clause containing the antecedent.
 In the above examples, the two clauses are coordinated, so neither is subordinate to the other, and hence the operation of the ellipsis is neither upward nor downward.

-Combinations of these directions of operation of ellipsis are illustrated with the following examples:
+Combinations of these directions of operation of ellipsis are illustrated with the following examples.
+In these examples, the subordinate clause who say they will help is a relative clause that modifies the noun people.
+This relative clause is extraposed out of the subject in examples (11a) and (11b) in order to illustrate the remaining combinations: